Business Research Project: Unit 512

 As you progress they will continue to make regular contact to offer support and guidance, usually by email but sometimes by phone, to ensure you are making good progress and to support your learning throughout.
 You must be able to study independently through the course materials.
 Please note that it is a requirement that all email communication between staff and students is made using College email accounts.
 This ensures that the College complies with Data Protection legislation and that information is accessed only by authorised users.

-Whilst studying with Business & Community Development, you will have access to the Library+ sites and the IT Centre.
+Whilst studying with Business & Community Development, you will have access to the Library+ sites and the Digital Skills Space.
 You will also have technical and administrative support from the Business & Community Development team.

 At North East Scotland College